 Tips for Staying Radio-Ready

-Keep radio charged, turned on, in good working order and accessible at all times.
-Know how to operate and if you need retraining call our office at 7327 or 7208
+Keep radio charged, accessible at all time, turned on and in good working order.
+Know how to operate and if you need retraining call our office at 7327 or 5212.

 JANUARY 2018 IMPORTANT CHANGE TO "5555" LINE